f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 Perform the following steps to set CMI Device Parameters

 #.
-Click the “Step 2: Set BIGIP-A CMI Device Parameters” item in the
+Click the "Step 2: Set BIGIP-A CMI Device Parameters" item in the
    collection.
 Examine the operation (PATCH), URI and JSON body.
 We will PATCH the newly renamed object (from the previous step) and assign the Config Sync IP, Unicast Failover Address/Port and